 The Bank’s malaria strategy also extends to sectors other than health.
 For example, a $42 million malaria program covering the Senegal River Basin (including Senegal, Mali, Mauritania and Guinea) was embedded in a larger Water Resource Development Project covering the same countries.
 Likewise, in D.R.
 Congo, the Bank financed $13 million for the purchase of mosquito nets as part of an Emergency Urban and Social Rehabilitation Project.

-Country results of Bank support for malaria prevention and control programs include:
+Country results from Bank-supported malaria prevention and control programs include:

-- Rwanda: Bank support has led to a 63% increase in the use of insecticide-treated mosquito nets; a 62% decrease in malaria incidence; and a 30% decrease in child mortality.
+Rwanda: Bank support led to a 63% increase in the use of insecticide-treated mosquito nets; a 62% decrease in malaria incidence; and a 30% decrease in child mortality.